emilyfuhrman/datavis_design/2017_Fall/Studios/03_Introduction_to_D3.md

 #### Setting up a local server

 To import external data, you will need to be able to serve files locally.
 Do this either by running Python's [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) (see [this](http://stackoverflow.com/questions/7943751/what-is-the-python3-equivalent-of-python-m-simplehttpserver) StackOverflow question if you are using Python 3), or by downloading [MAMP](https://www.mamp.info/en/).

+### Introduction to D3.js

+All materials for this studio may be accessed [here](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Fall/Decks/Week_08.pdf).